YunoHost/doc/packaging_apps_config_panel.md

 ```

 Or if you want a full useless simple script that store the value in a file,
-this can looks like this:
+this can look like this:

 ```bash
 dummy_config_file="dummy_config_file.ini"